Yandex Cloud

 • How to delete the resources you created

-Using the tutorial, you will deploy a secure network infrastructure based on the UserGate next-generation firewall.
-The infrastructure is made up of segments, each containing resources of a single purpose, isolated from other resources.
-For example, the DMZ segment is where public-facing applications are placed, and the mgmt segment hosts infrastructure management resources.
-Each segment in a cloud has its own folder and a dedicated VPC cloud network.
+Follow this tutorial to deploy a secure network infrastructure based on the UserGate next-generation firewall.
+The infrastructure is made up of segments, each containing single-purpose resources, isolated from other resources.
+For example, the DMZ segment is reserved for public-facing applications, whereas the mgmt segment contains infrastructure management resources.
+Each segment will have its own cloud folder and a dedicated VPC cloud network.
 The segments communicate with each other via a next-generation firewall (NGFW) VM, which provides end-to-end protection and traffic control across the segments.

 • The public folder contains the internet-facing resources.

-• The mgmt folder is used to manage the cloud infrastructure and host internal resources.
+• The mgmt folder is for cloud infrastructure management and internal resources.
 It includes two VMs for infrastructure protection and network segmentation into security zones (fw-a and fw-b) and a VM with WireGuard VPN configured for secure access to the management segment (jump-vm).

-• The dmz folder enables you to publish applications with public access from the internet.
+• dmz that enables you to publish open-access applications.

 For more information, see the project repository.